-First, China, India and other emerging market countries have lower standards of living.
+First, China, India, and other emerging market countries have lower standards of living.
 That allows them to make consumer goods cheaper than U.S. workers can.
 In other words, they are better at producing some of the things U.S. consumers need than American companies are.
-They have the comparative advantage.
+They have a comparative advantage.

-Second, some European and Japanese companies make better-quality automobiles than the U.S companies.
-Enough Americans prefer foreign cars to make Hondas, Toyotas and BMWs popular imports.
-Similarly, some foods are specialized to foreign countries: French croissants and wines, Mexican tequila and Greek feta cheese.
+Second, some European and Japanese companies make better-quality automobiles than U.S companies.
+Enough Americans prefer foreign cars to make Hondas, Toyotas, and BMWs popular imports.
+Similarly, some foods are specialized in foreign countries: French croissants and wines, Mexican tequila, and Greek feta cheese.

 Third, the U.S. economy depends on oil.
 While oil is one of America's largest exports, it's also its biggest import.
-That's because Americans still use more oil than the country can produce.
-But is shifting thanks to shale oil production in Montana and Texas.
-The shale oil boom led to a bust.
+Americans still use more oil than the country can produce.
+But this is shifting thanks to shale oil production in Montana and Texas.
+The industry has recovered from a shale oil boom that led to a bust.
 Oversupply caused the price of oil to fall, forcing some small companies out of business.